-I , disclose to Quinsigamond Community College School of Healthcare and Radiologic Technology Program that I have a sensitivity/allergy to latex.

-I have attached documentation of testing that I have received from a physician confirming this allergy/sensitivity.
-This documentation clears me for participation in college lab activities and clinical rotations as required in the Radiologic Technology Program's Handbook in which I am enrolled.

-I understand that, due to my participation in a Health Program, I may be exposed to latex, which may result in a worsening of my preexisting latex sensitivity.
-I understand that continued exposure may cause my condition to worsen and potentially lead to life threatening symptoms.
-I accept these risks knowingly and voluntarily and will take all reasonable precautions to prevent such exposure.

-Further, I understand that:

-- It is my responsibility to be aware of potential exposure to latex in my learning environment and to avoid or minimize such exposure; - It is my responsibility to notify each of my course instructors/clinical faculty or preceptors of my latex sensitivity/allergy in every situation where potential exposure may be present; - It is my responsibility to follow up with my healthcare provider/allergist for services related to my latex allergy and follow their recommendations; - It is my responsibility to assume any costs related to latex allergy screening and treatment; - It is my responsibility to have on my person emergency medication (Epi-Pen or other) as prescribed by my physician in the event of an allergic/anaphylactic reaction; - College and clinical labs are not a latex free environment and therefore the risk of exposure to latex cannot be eliminated; and - Quinsigamond Community College cannot guarantee a latex free environment during College lab activities or clinical rotations.

-By my signature, I release and discharge Quinsigamond Community College, its officers and employees from all responsibility and liability related to personal injury suffered by me because of exposure to latex in the College's lab or during a clinical rotation.
+I Technology Program that I have a sensitivity/al , disclose to Quinsigamond Community College School of Healthcare and Radiologic Technology Frogram that Thave a Sensitivity/a ielgy to latex. have received from a physician confirming this allergy/sensitivity.
+This documentation clears clinical rotations as required in the Radiologic Technology Program's Handbook in which I existing latex sensitivity.
+I understand that con Health Program, I may be exposed to latex, which may result in a worsening of my pretinued exposure may cause my condition to worsen and potentially lead to life threatening voluntarily and will take all reasonable precautions to prevent such exposure.
+Further, I understand that: It is my responsibility to be aware of p exposure; potential exposure to latex in my learning environment and to avoid or minimize such f my course instructors/clinical faculty or preceptors of my latex sensitivity/allergy in every ay be present; · my healthcare provider/allergist for services related to my latex allergy and follow their costs related to latex allergy screening and treatment; person emergency medication (Epi-Pen or other) as prescribed by my physician in the event College and clinical labs are not a late ex free environment and therefore the risk of exposure to latex cannot be eliminated; and annot guarantee a latex free environment during College lab activities or clinical rotations. sigamond Community College, its officers and employees from all responsibility and liability use of exposure to latex in the College's lab or during a clinical rotation.
+Student Signature Date Parent Signature if Student is under 18 years of old Witness